 Should the collaborative process fail, the attorneys must withdraw and new counsel retained for whatever process is chosen.

-Benefits of collaboration often (but not always, depending on the circumstances) include:
+Benefits of collaboration often include:

 - Less stress and conflict

 - No formal discovery process to obtain financial and other information because of voluntary disclosure

 - Privacy instead of public disclosure of personal information in court

 - Control over the speed of progress and schedule of meetings

 - Control over the outcome through creative negotiation instead of leaving the decisions to a judge

 - Cheaper in some situations